-Support of this measure is conditional on endorsement by a consensus-based entity (CBE) to address reliability and validity concerns, attentiveness to how results are shared and contextualized for public reporting, and encouragement for CMS to examine any differences in reported rates by reporting process (to assess whether they are the same or different across hospitals).
+Support of this measure is conditional on endorsement by a consensus-based entity (CBE) to address reliability and validity concerns, and the results of the measure not being used to penalize or criticize health care providers under the relevant programs.

-This measure captures the percentage of patients who screen positive for at least one of five health-related social needs.
+This measure captures the percentage of patients who screen positive for at least one of five healthrelated social needs.
 The measure would be the first measure in the Prospective Payment System-Exempt Cancer Hospital Quality Reporting (PCHQR) Program measure set to implement screening for social determinants of health, which would support a Meaningful Measures 2.0 priority to develop and implement measures that reflect social and economic determinants.